AGoblinKing/goblin-life-legacy/README.md

 ## Welcome Friends
 So, the goblin.life games might not be the most straight forward yet but at least here I can add additional information.

+## Have an issue?
+You can report it on the Issues tab above.